 Step 1 – Your Money Dates

 A money date ultimately leads to your Budget.
-Keeping an income vs expense budget has been one of the life-changing games for me ever.
-I can tell you exactly how much tax, insurance, bills, rent, food, leisure, etc amount I have to spend over the last 24 months if you were to ask me.
+Keeping an income vs expense budget has been one of the most life-changing games for me ever.
+I can tell you exactly how much tax, insurance, bills, rent, food, leisure, etc amount I have spent over the last 24 months if you were to ask me.

 Translate that into a budget.

 Before keeping a budget, I constantly felt broke.
-I would wonder where in the hell was my money disappearing to?
+I would wonder where in the hell was my money disappearing.
 I would get pain and 3 days later, cockroaches are having a party in my wallet.

 So what do you put into your budget?
 EVERYTHING!
 The ice cream cone you purchased at lunchtime, the handbag you bought that you didn’t need, the electricity bill you haven’t paid.
 It all goes into your budget but in categories.
 And tracking it is the first step

 Here’s an action step, for the next month, take track of every money transaction you make.
-Every physical receipt you receive, drop it into a jar on your dining table, if you don’t write it on a piece of paper and drop it into the jar.
+For every physical receipt you receive, drop it into a jar on your dining table, if you don’t write it on a piece of paper and drop it into the jar.

 At the end of the month, pour those receipts out, open a new spreadsheet, and create 2 columns.
 One labeled item, one labeled amount.
 Then categorize time.
 Food, leisure, medical, utilities, etc.

-Tracking your expenses gives you a better understanding of where the measly $2 are disappearing to.
-And also, how quickly they mount into hundred dollar bills.
+Tracking your expenses gives you a better understanding of where the measly $2 is disappearing to.
+And also, how quickly they mount into hundred-dollar bills.
 This might seem like a tedious task, but if you want to get your money game together, it will become fun!